devcrafting/devcrafting.github.io/readme.md

 * Put more code from build.fsx to tools dir
 * Tags and archives are mostly the same : a listing layout and a grouping function
+* Avoid overflow on code blocks (really awful in mobile view)